MaggieWesolowska/goit-react-hw-08-phonebook/README.md

 Create a component UserMenu, that displays the user's email and a logout button.

 Styling.
-This is the final version of the application, so work on styling the interface.
-You can use a styling library or components such as Chakra UI or Material UI.
+Used styling library or components such as Chakra UI or Material UI.